JaggedGem/virus-total-antivirus/README.md

 python watcher.py
 ```

-2. The program will automatically monitor the Downloads and Desktop folders for new files and perform virus scans using the VirusTotal API.
+2. The program will automatically monitor the specified folders for new files and perform virus scans using the VirusTotal API.

 3. If a virus is detected, a pop-up window will display the file name, number of detections, and options to delete or leave the file.